 The monument is a tableau of cement, iron and steel which portrays the major events of Cebu’s history.
 It was completed in year 2000 by Edgardo Castillo after 3 years of construction.
-The monument stands at the heart of the Old Parian district which believed to be the place of wealthy Filipino businessmen and Chinese merchants in the early years.
+The monument stands at the heart of Old Parian district which was believed to be the place of wealthy Filipino businessmen and Chinese merchants in early years.

 Temple of Leah

-Sirao Flower Farm
+Sirao Flower Farms